This article was updated on January 13th, 2022

 Treating Older Dog Anxiety Issues

-The way you handle your dogs’ anxiety depends on the reason/s for his fears and, to some extent, his own individual personality.
+The way you handle your dog’s anxiety depends on the reasons for his fears and, to some extent, his own individual personality.
+Treatment options include behavioral and lifestyle modifications, natural treatments and products, and some medications.

 Here’s a closer look at how these fit with certain types of anxiety…